-Read the literature and all laboratory exercises below in detail, and solve the home assignments.
+Carefully read the literature and all laboratory exercises below, and perform the home assignments.
 Note that you must solve the home assignments, or you will not be allowed to start the laboratory exercise.
-You need to check whether this laboratory description is understandable for you without having to read the material cited at the end, which reflects information that could and should have been passed onto you at previous courses.

-1.3.1 Home assignments
+1.3.1 Home Assignments

-Written solutions to home assignments should handed in to the lab-assistant before the lab!
-This goes for all 4 labs.
+NOTE!
+Written solutions to the home assignments must be handed in to the lab assistant before you start the lab!
+This applies to all of the 4 labs.

-- What is a CPU (or processor)? - What is an assembly language program? - How does a computer execute simple machine language instructions? - What is the relation between assembly language and machine language? - What does the instruction 'add t0, t1, t2' do? - What does the instruction 'beq t0, t1, Dest' do? - How does a pipelined CPU differ from a non-pipelined? - Describe hazards?
+- What is a CPU (or processor)? - What is an assembly language program? - How does a computer execute simple machine language instructions? - What is the relation between assembly language and machine language? - What does the instruction 'add t0, t1, t2' do? - What does the instruction 'beq t0, t1, Dest' do? - How does a pipelined CPU differ from a non-pipelined one? - Describe hazards?